Management and Monitoring Features

 - Geode monitoring is tightly integrated into Geode’s processes instead of running in a separately installed and configured monitoring agent.
 You can use the same framework to actually manage Geode and perform administrative operations, not just monitor it.

 - All Geode MBeans are MXBeans.
 They represent useful and relevant information on the state of the cluster and all its members.
-Because MXBeans use the Open MBean model with a predefined set of types, clients and remote management programs no longer require access to model-specific classes representing your MBean types.
+Because MXBeans use the Open MBean model with a predefined set of types, clients and remote management programs do not require access to model-specific classes representing your MBean types.
 Using MXBeans adds flexibility to your selection of clients and makes the Geode management and monitoring much easier to use.

 - Each member in the cluster is manageable through MXBeans, and each member hosts its own MXBeans in a Platform MBeanServer.